wultra/powerauth-server/docs/PowerAuth-Server-0.22.0.md

 We have tested PowerAuth on Tomcat `9.0.16` with Java 11, so please use this version or higher.
 Older versions of Tomcat may not work properly with Java 11.

-### Other Web Containers
+### Other Web Containers on Java 11

-Make sure you upgrade the web container to a version which supports Java 11.
+Make sure you upgrade the web container to a version which supports Java 11 before deploying PowerAuth server.

 ## Database Changes